Accessibility

 To drag and drop the tag.
 Select the tag you want to move with mouse, hold the left button down and drag the tag into its new position.

 As you drag the tag over the Tags Panel a black line will appear in places you can drop the tag.
-Be careful to drop the tag under the correct parent tag.
+Be careful to drop the tag under the correct tag.
 This action can take some practice.

 Cut and Paste

 To cut and paste the tag under its correct parent tag, right-click the tag you want to move.
 Select Cut from the list of options.
-Right-click the tag above the place you want the tag to be added then right-click and select the Paste option.
-The tag will be pasted below.